cheqm8s/cheqm8s-support/index.md

 ### Receipt won't scan properly
 - Ensure good lighting
 - Hold camera steady
-- Make sure entire receipt is in frame
+- Make sure portion with items needed on the reciept is in frame
 - Try flattening crumpled receipts
 - Clean your camera lens